bbauska/meta-react-basics/README.md

   width="60%" />
 </p>

-Reset input needs to run prevent default and I follow this with inputRef.current.value=0.
+<p>Reset input needs to run prevent default and I follow this with inputRef.current.value=0.
 For reset results, I use a different approach.
 I have it run prevent default but then instead of setting the value to zero directly, I have it multiplied the previous value by 0.
 I type this as set result followed by an arrow function that directs prevVal to return prevVal times 0.
 Now, if I go to the return statement of the app component, I find that I need to add the value of the current total as a JSX expression, so I type result.
-I can condense this code to a single line, so I'll do that.
+I can condense this code to a single line, so I'll do that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ w4-s02-e. five button components added (263) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->